DocumentationLogin

 But we haven't yet tackled perhaps the most important question: Why?
 Why should you embrace new concepts and manage more complexity?
 For us, the answer lies in increased business agility and improved user experience through better performance.

-Composability is a significant trend, promising greater business agility.
+is a significant trend, promising greater business agility.
 Delivering top-tier performance requires a different mindset, and by turning the typical data fetching process on its head, we provide the performance that drives the best possible user experience.

-Check out more on composable and how to manage it 👉 Content Federation: How to manage your composable stack
+You can also check out more on composable and how to manage it 👉 Content Federation: How to manage your composable stack

 Emil Rasmussen